-The term ‘holotropic state’ was coined by Czech psychologist Stanislav Grof to describe a type of alternative state that he recorded in patients over four decades of study in transpersonal psychology and psychedelic therapy.
-The term means ‘oriented or moving towards wholeness’.
+The term ‘holotropic state’ was coined by Czech psychologist Stanislav Grof to describe a type of alternative state that he recorded in patients over four decades of research.
+The term means ‘moving towards wholeness’.

 Usually in holotropic states the intellect is not impaired but rather operates in a way significantly different from its day-to-day functioning.
 While we might not be able to rely in these states on our judgement in ordinary practical matters, we can be literally flooded with remarkable new information and insights on a variety of subjects, from our personal relationships, to careers and personal growth, to a overwhelming sense of wonder for the world around us.

 In some cases we can also experience extraordinary revelations concerning various aspects of nature and the cosmos that transcend our educational and intellectual background.
 By far the most interesting insights gained through holotropic experiences involve philosophical, metaphysical and spiritual issues.

 A sensation of ‘waking up’, where the rest of our conscious lives we are asleep.

 [They are often characterised by changes in day-to-day sensory perception with profound changes in colour, shapes, sounds, smells and tastes, even for familiar objects.]

 Many have described these experiences as among the most profound of their lives, next to getting married, or the birth of a child.